shubhamkadam039/Cybersecurity-Internship-Task-2/README.md

 - Suspicious call-to-action links.
 - Impersonation of trusted brands.
 - Lack of personalization and minor grammar errors.
+- It is a type of 'Tech Support Phishing Scam'.

 ## Screenshots
 Attached with this repository